Converting a CSV file to Parquet

 Policy

 A bucket policy is a resource-based policy that allows you to grant access permissions to your bucket and the objects contained within it.
-Now that you've created a bucket, let's create a policy to grant the necessary permissions:
+Now that you have created a bucket, create a policy to grant the necessary permissions:

 {